A Complete Guide to the Different Types of Glass Used in Display Case Manufacturing

 Cons

-Best used for: Mid‑ to high‑value retail displays, jewellery stores, and museums requiring moderate security.
+Best used for: Mid- to high-value retail displays and museums needing moderate security.

-• Low‑iron glass removes the green tint found in standard glass, delivering near‑perfect colour accuracy
+• Low-iron glass removes green tint for accurate colour

-• UV‑filter interlayers can block up to 99% of harmful ultraviolet radiation
+• UV-filtering interlayers block up to 99% UV

-Anti‑bandit glass is a heavy‑duty laminated glazing designed to resist sustained physical attack.
+Anti-bandit glass is designed to resist sustained physical attack.

 Features